PredDiff: Explanations and Interactions from Conditional Expectations: Results and discussion

 We now compare the \pd{} joint effect to the Shapley Interaction Index \cite{lundberg2020local}, which directly builds upon the popular Shapley value concept.
-To the best of our knowledge there is, due to the high computational cost, no model-agnostic implementation available.
-Therefore, we revert to tree-based models which allow us to compare to SHAP TreeExplainer attributions.
-The random forest model (100 estimators, max depth of 15) reached an test accuracy of 95\%.
-Additionally, TreeExplainer builds on single individual features and does not allow to group pixels into superpixels.
-This increases the computational demand and renders interaction attributions less interpretable.
-To ensure a consistent comparison, we need to account for a global sign between the Shapley Interaction Index and the \pd{} raw joint effect, c.f. \Cref{eq:shapleyinteractionindex} for further details.
+To this end, we use a custom Shapley implementation, which approximates the true Shapley values via subsampling coalitions $S$.
+This approach was proposed in \cite{strumbelj2010efficient} for traditional Shapley values and can straightforwardly be extended to calculate the Shapley Interaction Index.
+Importantly, our custom implementation allows comparing \pd{} vs. Shapley values based on identical (conditional or marginal) imputer distributions.
+To ensure a consistent comparison, we need to account for a global sign between the Shapley Interaction Index and the \pd{} raw joint effect, cf. \Cref{eq:shapleyinteractionindex} for further details.

-Within this setting we provide attributions in \Cref{fig:mnist_shapcomparison}.
-Additional results for random digits in \Cref{app-sec:mnist}.
-In this setting, we find good qualitative agreement between the \pd{} and the TreeExplainer attributions, both in terms of relevances and in terms of interaction measures.
-We stress that the shown examples are not handpicked, but reflect a good agreement across the whole test set.
-However, it is generally not clear how to compare both attributions in a systematic and quantitative manner.
-Benchmarking attributions techniques remains challenging due to the absence of ground truth.
-Potentially, this problem is even more severe for interaction attributions and subsequently deserves further studies itself.
-In summary, \pd{} joint effects are cable of extracting information on feature interactions in a scalable and model-agnostic fashion.
-Importantly, this kind of analysis can easily be extended to large-scale image datasets such as ImageNet.
+Within this setting, we provide attributions for randomly selected examples in \Cref{fig:mnist_shapcomparison}.
+We find qualitative agreement between \pd{} and Shapley value attributions, both in terms of relevances and in terms of interaction measures.
+It is worth stressing that both relevance attributions are generally aligned.
+Due to the close relationship between \pd{} and Shapley values, both approaches allow for similar qualitative insights.
+Interestingly, in most cases for which the relevances do not fully align, the difference between both heatmaps is at least partially compensated for by the corresponding \pd{} interaction effect.
+This observation aligns with the \emph{completeness axiom} discussion in \Cref{sec:efficiency} and potentially allows for a low-cost Shapley approximation based on the \emph{interaction completeness} relation.
+Particularly, the latter needs to be investigated in a dedicated follow-up study.
+These findings are robust against using a (marginal) train set imputer as shown in \Cref{app-sec:mnist}.
+In summary, \pd{} joint effects are capable of extracting information on feature interactions in a scalable and model-agnostic fashion.
+Importantly, this kind of analysis can easily be extended to large-scale image datasets, see \cref{subsec:cub_birds}.